 Upon completion of the Applied Science and Engineering Technology curriculum, the student will be able to:

-- Demonstrate laboratory skills in basic sciences.
+- Demonstrate laboratory skills in basic science and technology areas.

 - Present technical information in oral, written or graphic format.